 The black-box warnings concerning an increased risk of suicidality now on all antidepressant labels resulted, in part, from our firm’s tenacious efforts to expose the harm antidepressants can cause.
-Baum Hedlund attorneys and staff have tirelessly worked for two decades to ensure critical data was made public, including evidence about SSRI antidepressants causing suicidality, their lack of effectiveness in treating depression, drug companies falsely touting the safety and efficacy of their drugs through ghostwritten medical journal articles, miscoding side effects, etc.
+Baum Hedlund attorneys and staff worked for two decades to ensure critical data was made public, including evidence about SSRI antidepressants causing suicidality, their lack of effectiveness in treating depression, drug companies falsely touting the safety and efficacy of their drugs through ghostwritten medical journal articles, miscoding side effects, etc.

 SSRI antidepressants have also been linked to severe withdrawal effects that affect a large percentage of patients.
-Baum Hedlund is currently involved in litigation against Eli Lilly and Company, the maker of the antidepressant Cymbalta.
-Many Cymbalta users have experienced such severe and long lasting withdrawal symptoms that they were unable to quit taking the drug.
+Baum Hedlund was involved in litigation against Eli Lilly and Company, the maker of the antidepressant Cymbalta.
+Many Cymbalta users experienced such severe and long lasting withdrawal symptoms that they were unable to quit taking the drug.
 Symptoms included dizziness, nausea, headache, fatigue, paresthesia [electric shock-like sensations], vomiting, irritability, nightmares, insomnia, diarrhea, and anxiety.

 Engaging in Off Label Marketing: